rajesha2016/HelloFresh-Task-1/README.md

 ### Feature File:
-•	Cucumber feature file “HelloFreshUITask.feature” has all three business scenarios.
+•	Cucumber feature file "HelloFreshUITask.feature" has all three business scenarios.

 •	Scenarios are dependant as per the design and it will run sequentially.